psalaets/psalaets.github.io/_posts/2015-01-04-pre-caching-angular-templates-with-gulp.md

 ## 2. Create Angular module to drop templates into

 By default `gulp-angular-templatecache` uses the Angular module `templates` to populate `$templateCache` and assumes the `templates` module is already defined.
+You can tweak the behavior of `gulp-angular-templatecache`.
+See its [README](https://github.com/miickel/gulp-angular-templatecache#gulp-angular-templatecache) for more info.

+Define the module

 {% highlight javascript %}
 // Include a comment about why this seemingly unused module exists